Cabins and Facilities

 It is the policy of the Alaska Marine Highway System that no qualified individual with a disability be excluded from participation or be denied the benefits of the services, programs, or activities of AMHS, or be subjected to discrimination by any employee of AMHS.

 The Alaska Marine Highway System operates in waters rich in wildlife.
-In the summer, experts from the US Forest Service and the US Fish and Wildlife Service are often on board to share information about marine animals, birds, plants, and other wildlife.
 Many vessels have theater areas that show films of general interest and documentaries on Alaska and the outdoors.
 Gift shops sell magazines, books, and Alaskan souvenirs.
 In addition, some vessels have card rooms, reading rooms, small video game arcades, and/or toddler play areas.

 Public restrooms are available on all vessels.
 Public showers are available on all vessels except the Lituya, Chenega and Fairweather.

-Locking coin-op storage lockers are available for rent aboard the M/Vs Columbia, Kennicott, Malaspina, Matanuska, Taku, and Tustumena.
+Locking coin-op storage lockers are available for rent aboard the M/Vs Columbia, Kennicott, Malaspina, Matanuska, and Taku.

 There are public access phones on some AMHS vessels, which require a phone card or credit card number.
 Ship-to-shore radio-telephone service is available only in the event of an emergency situation.